All Articles/

 Oklahoma homeowners face a unique spider challenge that many other states don't deal with: one of the highest concentrations of brown recluse spiders in the United States.
 While these spiders aren't aggressive hunters, their tendency to hide in exactly the places we store our belongings—closets, basements, storage areas—makes accidental encounters more likely than most people realize.

 The reality is that brown recluse bites, while rare, can cause serious medical complications.
-But here's what most pest control articles won't tell you: the majority of suspected brown recluse bites aren't actually from brown recluses at all.
+However, the majority of suspected brown recluse bites aren't actually from brown recluses at all.
 Understanding the difference between genuine brown recluse activity and common house spiders could save you from unnecessary panic—and help you take the right preventive actions.

 Oklahoma's Brown Recluse Reality: Why This State Is Different